 If you’ve suffered a fractured collarbone at work or a broken collarbone injury then you may be put off from claiming for personal injury compensation because you’re worried about the costs of employing a solicitor to take the case on for you.

 A good personal injury solicitor is definitely recommended to take on a case like a broken collarbone injury because making a claim can be a complex task but paying for that solicitor, we believe, should only happen if they are successful at winning compensation.
 At Accident Claims UK we offer a no win, no fee services for all cases we take on, including broken collarbone at work injuries, so that our clients don’t have to deal with the stress of finding funds up front or ending up with a large bill if the claim is unsuccessful.
 We believe this is fair and after we have a free initial consultation with you, so that we can understand how your broken collarbone injury was caused and the impact it has had on you, we will let you know during the consultation if we think you have a chance of successfully claiming compensation.

 If you’ve had a fractured collarbone at work or elsewhere, or any other collarbone injury then it’s easy to contact us to begin your free consultation.
-We will listen to every detail of how your accident happened, how you suffered and work out what we can claim compensation for on your behalf.
+We will listen to every detail of how your accident happened, how you suffered and work out what we can claim compensation for on your behalf on a no win no fee bases.
 We’re available now so feel free to make contact today.

 To get in touch: